opentensor/bittensor-subnet-template/README.md

 - `template/protocol.py`: Contains the definition of the wire-protocol used by miners and validators.
 - `neurons/miner.py`: Script that defines the miner's behavior, i.e., how the miner responds to requests from validators.
 - `neurons/validator.py`: This script defines the validator's behavior, i.e., how the validator requests information from the miners and determines the scores.

+### Example

+The Bittensor Subnet 1 for Text Prompting is built using this template.
+See [Bittensor Text-Prompting](https://github.com/opentensor/text-prompting) for how to configure the files and how to add monitoring and telemetry and support multiple miner types.
+Also see this Subnet 1 in action on [Taostats](https://taostats.io/subnets/netuid-1/) explorer.

 ---